Brookville Hotel Creamed Corn Easy Copycat Recipe

 corn and cream in a saucepan

-3. Combine cornstarch with cream and add the mixture to the saucepan, stirring constantly.
+3. Combine cornstarch with cream, then add the mixture to the saucepan and stir constantly.

 4. Cook until creamed corn is thickened.